abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_setup/py_intro/py_intro.rst

 So, if you find any mistake in this tutorial (whether it be a small spelling mistake or a big error in code or concepts, whatever), feel free to correct it.

 And that will be a good task for freshers who begin to contribute to open source projects.
 Just fork the OpenCV in github, make necessary corrections and send a pull request to OpenCV.
 OpenCV developers will check your pull request, give you important feedback and once it passes the approval of the reviewer, it will be merged to OpenCV.
-Then you become a open source contributor.
+Then you become an open source contributor.
 Similar is the case with other tutorials, documentation etc.

 As new modules are added to OpenCV-Python, this tutorial will have to be expanded.
 So those who knows about particular algorithm can write up a tutorial which includes a basic theory of the algorithm and a code showing basic usage of the algorithm and submit it to OpenCV.